NikitaIvankov1992/kubernetes/README.md

 If you want to launch the script on a daily basis, you can create a cronjob which will do this work for you, just follow the steps below:

 - As the application packed into a simple Docker container, you should store it somewhere(public github repo or your own private repository).
-Now it's stored at the github as following 'ivankovnikita/checker'.
+Now it's stored at the github as the following 'ivankovnikita/checker'.
 You can create your own image, following the steps:

 	- Clone the git repository on your workstation <br />